 There are people with boats there that have T-shirts that read “What happens on C dock, stays on C dock”.
 Now we know why!
-Kegerators, fridges, crazy signs and an abundance of dogs, gives you an idea how fun this stop was!
+Kegerators, fridges, crazy signs and an abundance of dogs & happy boat owners, gives you an idea how fun this stop was!

 We can’t say enough about the Peterborough City Marina.
 With all of the delays we were having with our part delivery, we kept going into the office and paying for another day.
 Finally, on Saturday, when we went in to give them our “final” departure date, we met the GM, Don.
 We spent some time chatting with him, and when we told him about adding additional days, he told us he wasn’t going to charge us for the last three nights of our stay.
 His reason?
-You’re the kind of boaters we like to host, and you’re in a bad spot….just wanted to help out.
+You’re the kind of boaters we like to host, and you’re in a bad spot….just want to help out.
 Above and beyond!
-Thank you to everyone who made our stay in Peterborough so wonderful and memorable!
+Thank you to everyone who made our stay in Peterborough so very special and memorable!

 The evening descends on “C” dock